greatscottgadgets/ubertooth/firmware/btbr/README.md

 # UBTBR firmware

-This firmware implements partial support of the Bluetooth BR/EDR physical layer.
+This firmware implements partial support of the Bluetooth BR/EDR baseband layer.

 ## Supported features

 - Inquiry/Inquiry scan: Perform inquiry to discover nearby devices, or reply to inquiries to be visible.
 - Page/Page scan: Establish a connection as a master, or allow connection as slave.
 - Link-Layer: Poor-man link-layer to maintain a connection.
+- Monitoring: Spy on pairing procedures of remote devices

 ## Limitations / TODOs
 - Due to limitations of the cc2400, only BR packets are supported.
-- Packet types are supported: ID, NULL, POLL, FHS, DM*, DH*.
+- Packet types supported: ID, NULL, POLL, FHS, DM*, DH*.
-- Link-layer only support ACL packets.
+- Link-layer only supports ACL packets.
 - Master side of link-layer drains too much battery of the slave (FIXME: POLL less).
 - Role-switching and related LMP procedures are not yet implemented.
 - Encryption of packets is not yet implemented.